 The result of both extraction methods is a thick, gooey substance rich in CBD and other beneficial cannabinoids and terpenes.

-From here, the oil is then mixed into a carrier oil such as MCT (medium-chain triglyceride) oil from coconut or hemp seeds.
-Our CBD tincture, for example, is made from MCT and/or hempseed oil and/or grapeseed oil.
+From here, the oil is then mixed into a carrier oil such as MCT (medium-chain triglyceride) oil.
+Our CBD tincture, for example, is made using organic extra-virgin olive oil or organic MCT coconut oil.